Taking Action to Mitigate Animal Disease Risks Through Feed

 The AFIA launched a multi-pronged action plan that includes research, policymaker and stakeholder outreach and communication with members.
 Below are a few recent accomplishments in this area.

 - In January 2019, the AFIA updated its biosecurity guidelines with new information that may assist members in preventing disease transmission at feed mills and in the delivery of products.

-- The industry’s public charity, the Institute for Feed Education and Research, has completed two research projects on ASF – one that recommended appropriate holding times for high-risk ingredients imported from countries where ASF is present and another that looked at how viruses can contaminate a feed mill and recommendations for mitigation strategies.
+- The industry’s public charity, the Institute for Feed Education and Research, has completed research projects on ASF – one that recommended appropriate holding times for high-risk ingredients imported from countries where ASF is present and another that looked at how viruses can contaminate a feed mill and recommendations for mitigation strategies.

 - The association has been communicating with members on the importance of working with ingredient suppliers to ensure that appropriate production and transportation steps are occurring with their foreign suppliers, which helps shield products from possible ASF virus contamination.
 The Food Safety Modernization Act’s Foreign Supplier Verification Program and other supplier approval mechanisms are important for addressing this item.